ZoeLeBlanc/IntroToDH2020/week3/inclass_exercises.md

 ##### Assignment 2

-Using the DH Tools data from last week, rewrite your code so that we could add a few more entries.
+Using the DH Tools data from last week, rewrite your code so that we could add a few more entries in a new script called `dh_tools.py`.

 1. Download and open the [`tools_dh_proceedings.csv`](https://github.com/ZoeLeBlanc/IntroToDH2020/blob/gh-pages/week3/tools_dh_proceedings.csv) file and get the next top ten tools, based on 2019 ratings.